4 Quick and Easy Ways to Improve Website Security

 And yet… you just haven’t gotten around to it yet.
 Besides, all that validation and verification stuff seems complicated and time-consuming, and does it really even make a difference?

 The plain truth is the weakest link in many security networks is often the human element (yes, this means you).
 Your strongest firewalls are no match for clicking that mysterious link in a stranger’s email or choosing “password” as your password.

-But here’s the good news: with some very user-friendly tools and technology at your fingertips, it’s now easier than ever to increase site security.
+But here’s the good news: with some very user-friendly tools and technology at your fingertips, it’s now easier than ever to improve website security.
 And you can do it in less time than it takes you to read this article.

 So let’s get started!